 This application is appropriate for information downloaded from a gps or total station, as long as the coordinates are UTM, it means that its units in a Cartesian plane are in meters.
 The code column is an identifier of the point, then the x, y, z coordinates and finally the layer in which we want them to be drawn, these can be, for example, street axis, trees, boundaries, polygonal or any characteristic that later allows us filter the data in AutoCAD or Microstation.

 * All points must have code.

 * All points must be entered one after the other, without leaving blank rows.

 We have to thank Juan Manuel Anguita, a Surveyor from Jaén, Spain who made an effort to build this macro.
-The Excel file has three sheets, one of them called Preview allows you to see the graphic in plan, and side views (built to pure Excel graph!).
-Also each one of those 9 quadrants can be visualized, in case of changing data in the table the button «update views» is used
+The Excel file has three sheets, one of them called Preview allows you to see the chart in plan, and side views (built on pure Excel charts!).
+Also each of these 9 quadrants can be viewed, in case of changing data in the table, use the button «update views»